syncfusion-content/blazor-docs/blazor/kanban/dialog.md

+---
+layout: post
+title: Dialog in Blazor Kanban Component | Syncfusion
+description: Learn about Dialog in Blazor Kanban component of Syncfusion, and more details.
+platform: Blazor
+control: Kanban
+documentation: ug
+---

 # Card Editing

 The Kanban provides built-in support to add, edit and delete a card using dialog module.
 User can edit a card using the following ways.